rainlanguage/rain.contribute/principles/evidence/software-development.md

 - We can't produce any scenarios where the code doesn't do what we want

 Happy path thinking skips the last and very crucial step.
-The step where we actually create reproduceable scenarios (aka "tests") and exhaust ourselves and our creativity in producing more.
+The step where we actually create reproducible scenarios (aka "tests") and exhaust ourselves and our creativity in producing more.

 Common culprits include